-LGBT youth represent at least 13 percent of the total detained population in the juvenile justice system.1 Some LGBT youth become involved in the system for violating laws for reasons unrelated to their sexual orientation or gender identity/expression.
-Others may become involved through pathways that are associated with their sexual orientation or gender identity/expression, such as
+LGBTQ+ youth represent at least 13 to 15 percent of the total detained population in the juvenile justice system.1 LGBTQ+ youth of color are disproportionately overrepresented in the juvenile justice system and are more likely to experience discrimination and violence.2 Some LGBTQ+ youth become involved in the system for violating laws for reasons unrelated to their sexual orientation or gender identity/expression, such as engaging in nonviolent survival acts like shoplifting and prostitution while homeless.
+Others may become involved through pathways that are associated with their sexual orientation or gender identity/expression, such as:

 A Guide for Understanding, Supporting, and Affirming LGBTQI2-S Children, Youth, and Families (PDF, 8 pages)

-This guide, written by members of the U.S. Department of Health and Human Services’ Substance Abuse and Mental Health Services Administration’s National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families, provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are lesbian, gay, bisexual, transgender, questioning, intersex, or two-spirit (LGBTQI2-S) and their families.
+This guide provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are lesbian, gay, bisexual, transgender, questioning, intersex, or two-spirit (LGBTQI2-S) and their families.
 This guide can support efforts to promote full and affirming inclusion of LGBTQI2-S youth and families in communities and provider settings (e.g., child welfare, juvenile justice, mental health, schools).
-The guide’s last page includes a place for organizations to add their endorsement electronically.
+The guide includes a section for organizations to add their endorsement electronically.
 Both the National Association of School Psychologists (NASP) and the National Association of Social Workers (NASW) have endorsed the guide.
-You can access the guide with the NASP and NASW endorsements through the guide link above.

-NDTAC Fact Sheet: Improving Services for Youth Who Are LGBT in Juvenile Justice Systems
+Improving Services for Youth Who Are LGBT in Juvenile Justice Systems (PDF, 10 pages)

 Policy Review and Development Guide: Lesbian, Gay, Bisexual, Transgender, and Intersex Persons in Custodial Settings (PDF, 79 pages)

-This guide from the National Institute of Corrections includes information that will help adult correctional facilities and juvenile justice agencies assess, develop, and improve policies and practices for LGBT and intersex individuals in their custody.
+This guide includes information to help adult correctional facilities and juvenile justice agencies assess, develop, and improve policies and practices for LGBT and intersex individuals in their custody.

 Other Resources on this Topic